 Many people do not hire an estate planning lawyer to help with their will or estate planning needs because of costs.
 In many cases, lawyers charge thousands of dollars in upfront fees and additional hourly rates to write a will and create a comprehensive estate plan.

 With unbundled legal services, you can hire an unbundled estate planning lawyer in your area to handle the more complex aspects of estate planning, while you save money by taking care of the rest.

 If your estate planning needs are more complex, our network of unbundled lawyers is equipped to handle all of your estate planning needs at an affordable rate.
-For a free consultation with an unbundled estate planning lawyer request help today.
+Let us put you in touch with a local unbundled estate planning lawyer today.